ryanannis/Flecks/README.md

 ### What does this do?
 This is an artistic photo filter.
 By inputting an image it will output a [stippled](https://en.wikipedia.org/wiki/Stippling) version.

+### Limitations

+Browsers that do not support WebGL (older versions of IE and many mobile phones do not support this).
+Also, since WebGL is limited to 4 RGBA Unsigned bytes (32 bits) for reading from the framebuffer, image size is limited to 8192 for either width or height.

 ### Usage

 ### Images